HaxelWorks/qoa-python/README.md

 - QOA is fast.
 It decodes audio 3x faster than Ogg-Vorbis, while offering better quality and compression (278 kbits/s for 44khz stereo) than ADPCM.
 - QOA is simple.
 The reference en-/decoder fits in about 400 lines of C. The file format specification is a single page PDF.
-- Lossless with comparable compression to PNG, but fast!
-It encodes 10x faster and decodes around 5x faster than PNG in OpenCV or PIL.
-- Multi-threaded - no GIL hold-ups here.
+- Multi-threaded - Cffi unlocks the GIL

 ## Install